Circuit topology (electrical): Equivalence

 Graphs are equivalent if one can be transformed into the other by deformation.
 Deformation can include the operations of translation, rotation and reflection; bending and stretching the branches; and crossing or knotting the branches.
 Two graphs which are equivalent through deformation are said to be congruent.

 In the field of electrical networks, two additional transforms are considered to result in equivalent graphs which do not produce congruent graphs.
 The first of these is the interchange of series-connected branches.
 This is the dual of interchange of parallel-connected branches which can be achieved by deformation without the need for a special rule.
 The second is concerned with graphs divided into two or more separate parts, that is, a graph with two sets of nodes which have no branches incident to a node in each set.
 Two such separate parts are considered an equivalent graph to one where the parts are joined by combining a node from each into a single node.
 Likewise, a graph that can be split into two separate parts by splitting a node in two is also considered equivalent.

 Trees and links

 Figure 2.3.
 One possible tree of the graph in figure 2.2.
 Links are shown as dotted lines.

 A tree is a graph in which all the nodes are connected, either directly or indirectly, by branches, but without forming any closed loops.
 Since there are no closed loops, there are no currents in a tree.
 In network analysis, we are interested in spanning trees, that is, trees that connect every node in the graph of the network.
 In this article, spanning tree is meant by an unqualified tree unless otherwise stated.
 A given network graph can contain a number of different trees.
 The branches removed from a graph in order to form a tree are called links; the branches remaining in the tree are called twigs.
-For a graph with n nodes, the number of branches in each tree, t, must be:
+For a graph with n nodes, the number of twigs, t, in each tree must be: